Frequently Asked Questions

 HRC makes financial and in-kind contributions to candidates vying for seats in the U.S. Senate and House of Representatives during the election season.
 HRC’s non-partisan political action committee makes such contributions directly to candidates.
 Please visit HRC’s Political Action Committee for more detailed information.

 What is HRC’s list exchange policy?

 HRC does not sell our membership list.
-HRC exchanges our membership list and occasionally rents portions of the list to other progressive non-profits – including both LGBT and non-LGBT groups.
+HRC exchanges our membership list and occasionally rents portions of the list to other progressive non-profits – including both LGBTQ and non-LGBTQ groups.
 This is a standard industry practice for most membership-based non-profits and enables organizations to engage and activate more individuals in their work thus more effectively implement their missions.

 When HRC agrees to permit another organization or like-minded business to utilize our list, that use is highly regulated and must meet strict standards.
 List exchanges occur only through a third party; the company or organization that information is shared with never has direct access to names or addresses.
 Essentially, each information exchange is only used once.
 No name is added to the mailing list of any other organizations or companies unless the person directly responds to their offer, i.e. purchasing a magazine subscription or joining that organization.

 In an exchange of lists we do not pay or receive any money but simply trade one-time use of a portion of our list.
 In the occasional instances when we rent our list, an approved renter pays the standard industry rate.